What Nexus calculates

 while the coherency matrix is

-For unpolarized light the coherecny matrix is
+For unpolarized light the coherency matrix is

 All intermediate polarization states are described by